Tyres for cars: 10 Most Expensive Tyres In The World

 To celebrate its 50th anniversary, the Lincolnshire Road Transport Museum, ordered special tyres to grace this old world automobile.
 Specially made in the USA, each tyre cost $800.

 9. Porsche Turbo Tyres

 This engineering marvel is equipped to accelerate from 0-60 mph in 2.9 seconds.
 The car is fitted with tyres that are capable of lasting for over 30,000 km.
 No wonder they cost $150 per piece.
-Incidentally, to know about the latest 2014 Porsche Panamera Turbo S, click here.
+With a high performance car like this they are worth the extra cost.
+To know about the latest 2014 Porsche Panamera Turbo S, click here.

 10. Tufo Elite Pulse tubular bicycle road tyre

 These Silane tyres weigh only 230 grams and have very low rolling resistance.
 It’s a great tyre for trying conditions and is a favourite with triathlon professionals.
 Each tyre costs $150.